-Recharge your battery as soon as possible when you see the Low Battery warning message.
+Recharge your battery as soon as possible when you see the Low Battery warning message and hear the low battery alert.

 Note: When you charge the battery, the battery level indicator instead shows how much of the charging process is complete.
 See "Charging the Battery" on page 20.